Lewis Stukley: Early life

-He was the eldest son of John Stucley (1551-1611) lord of the manor of Affeton in Devon, and his wife Frances St Leger, daughter of Sir John St Leger, (d.1596) of Annery in Devon, His grandfather Lewis Stucley (c.1530–1581) of Affeton was the eldest brother of Thomas Stucley (1520–1578), a mercenary leader who was killed fighting against the Moors at the Battle of Alcazar.
+He was the eldest son of John Stucley (1551–1611) lord of the manor of Affeton in Devon, and his wife Frances St Leger, daughter of Sir John St Leger, (d.1596) of Annery in Devon, His grandfather Lewis Stucley (c.1530–1581) of Affeton was the eldest brother of Thomas Stucley (1520–1578), a mercenary leader who was killed fighting against the Moors at the Battle of Alcazar.

 He was knighted by King James I when on his way to London in 1603.
 In April 1617 he was appointed guardian of Thomas Rolfe, the two-year-old son of John Rolfe and "Rebecca" (Pocahontas).
 He later transferred Thomas's wardship to John's brother, Henry Rolfe in Heacham.

 Arrest of Sir Walter Raleigh

 Reason

 In 1618 Stucley had purchased the political office of Vice-Admiral of Devonshire.
 In June of the same year he left London with verbal orders from the James I to deal with Sir Walter Raleigh when he arrived at Plymouth on his return from the 1617 Orinoco expedition.
-A royal proclamation of 9 June had stated that the British Privateer had had broken the peace treaty between England and Spain.
+A royal proclamation of 9 June had stated that the British Privateer had broken the peace treaty between England and Spain.
 This had caused intense diplomatic embarrassment for King James; Stucley may have understood the king's intention to be that Raleigh should flee the country, but in any case his approach was relaxed for a number of weeks.